-(j) testimony of Department officials before courts, administrative bodies, or Congress;
+(j) testimony of Department officials before courts, administrative bodies, or Congress with respect to materials otherwise disseminated;

 (k) investigatory material compiled pursuant to U.S. law or for law enforcement purposes in the United States or abroad; or

 (I) statements which are, or which reasonably may be expected to become, the subject of litigation, whether before a U.S. or foreign court or in an international arbitral or other dispute resolution proceeding.